pfdubois/BridgeBidding/source/Preliminaries.rst

 players including Howard Schutzman, Oliver Clarke, Alex Martelli, and Jim and Pat Leary; and encouragement from my fellow learners and partners, especially David Silberman, Julia Beatty, Ally Whiteneck, and John Engstrom.
-More recently I have taken lessons from professional Marc Smith, and the video lessons of MartyBergen, Rob Barrington and Gavin Wolpert.
-I am definitely a #Gavinista.

-I have read a lot about bridge, and list some of my favorite sources in :ref:`Resources <bibliography>`.

 About The Author
 ----------------